AlexanderParker/its-compiler-python/README.md

 ### Developer Tools

-- Comprehensive error messages with line numbers
+- Error messages with line numbers
 - Override reporting shows which types are being replaced
 - Watch mode for rapid development iteration
 - Validation with detailed feedback